 There are so many things that I want to share about this topic that I might have to do a separate blog post.
 For now, I will just say that I want you to think QUALITY over QUANTITY and to remember Laura’s mandate: “Humans don’t meet puppies.
 Puppies meet humans.”
 While someone may invite your puppy to say hello, it is up to your puppy whether or not to approach.
 The person should not approach your puppy.

 This is a checklist of all the different people, animals, locations, sounds, substrates, weather….(I could go on ad nauseum) that you should introduce your puppy to before 16 weeks of age.
-Realistically, you are probably not going to get to them all, but it gives you a great starting point and some goals.
+If you tried to hit everything on the checklist, you would overwhelm your puppy.
+Think of these more as a guideline for the different categories to include in your program.
+It's about positive experiences, not hitting every checkpoint.
 Here are some sample checklists:

 Dr. Sophia Yin’s Socialization Checklist